-The Lund University Global Scholarship programme is targeted at top academic students who are citizens of countries from outside the European Union/European Economic Area (and Switzerland).
+The Lund University Global Scholarship program is targeted at top academic students who are citizens of countries from outside the European Union/European Economic Area (and Switzerland).
 Top academic students have a proven record of achieving consistently high grades in previous studies.
-Scholarships may cover 25%, 50%, 75% or 100% of the tuition fee.
+Note that scholarships may cover 25%, 50%, 75%, or 100% of the tuition fee.

-The Australian Leadership Awards (ALA) Fellowships is aimed to develop leadership, address priority regional development issues, and build partnerships and linkages between Australian organisations and partner organisations in developing countries in the Asia-Pacific region, Latin America, the Caribbean, Africa and the Middle East.
+The Australian Leadership Awards (ALA) Fellowships are aimed at developing leadership, addressing priority regional development issues, and build partnerships and linkages between Australian organizations and partner organizations in developing countries in the Asia-Pacific region, Latin America, the Caribbean, Africa, and the Middle East.

 Previous Application Deadline: 23 November

 The University of Sydney, Australia offers Undergraduate (Bachelor) and Postgraduate Masters Scholarship for International Students.

 Undergraduate: The University of Sydney awards 30 scholarships of AUD$10,000 each per annum, available for a maximum of three years, (total value AUD$30,000) for any Undergraduate program offered at the University (subject to the recipient maintaining satisfactory academic progress each year).

 Postgraduate: 30 scholarships of AUD$10,000 each, available as a one-off award (total value AUD$10,000) for any Postgraduate Coursework program offered at the University of Sydney.